btafoya/spamassassin-mcp/README.md

    - Add two new repository secrets:
      - `DOCKER_USERNAME`: Your Docker Hub username
      - `DOCKER_PASSWORD`: Your Docker Hub access token (the token you just created)
+   - For the Docker Hub description update workflow, also add:
+     - `DOCKERHUB_USERNAME`: Your Docker Hub username (same as DOCKER_USERNAME)
+     - `DOCKERHUB_PASSWORD`: Your Docker Hub access token (same as DOCKER_PASSWORD)

 4. Push to the `main` branch or create a tag starting with `v` (e.g., `v1.0.0`)
    - The workflow will automatically build and push the image to Docker Hub